Saturday, April 27, 2024

 The chef served fire-roasted Rabbit (from a farm in Trnčí) on creamy Root Vegetable Sauce.
 The meat included terrine of heart, liver, and thigh.

 It was served with Karlovarský Knedlík (Carlsbad Dumplings), which are a Czech standby.
 They are named for the Spa Town of Carlsbad—known in Czech as Karlovy Vary!
-That’s the place where Queen Latifa filmed Last Holiday.
+(That’s the place where Queen Latifa filmed Last Holiday at the Grandhotel Pupp).
 Cubes of baguette are mixed with whipped egg whites, milk, butter, parsley, nutmeg, and salt.
 The mixture is rolled into small logs, tied with twine, and boiled for 30 minutes.
 Served in slices, the dumplings have a mosaic pattern—from the cubed bread that makes them—and they’re perfect for absorbing leftover sauce.

 Enticing us more, our waiter informed us that the milk that was used came fresh every day from Tehovsky Dairy Farm.